premAI-io/state-of-open-source-ai/eval-datasets.md

   contextual information (e.g., instructing it to read a specific astronomy textbook: <path/to/some.pdf>) and evaluating LLMs solely based on their outputs within that context.
-- **Dataset Coverage**: benchmarks datasets often lack comprehensive coverage, failing to encompass the full range of potential inputs that a model may encounter (e.g. limited dataset for [code generation evaluation](#code-generation-on-humaneval)).
+- **Dataset Coverage**: benchmarks datasets often lack comprehensive coverage, failing to encompass the full range of potential inputs that a model may encounter (e.g. limited dataset for [code generation evaluation](#code-generation-on-humaneval)) {cite}`evaluating-os-llm`.
-- **Balanced Approach**: while benchmarks serve as valuable initial evaluation tools for models, it's essential not to depend solely on them.
+- **Balanced Approach**: while benchmarks serve as valuable initial evaluation tools for models {cite}`evaluating-os-llm`, it's essential not to depend solely on them.
 Prioritise an in-depth understanding of your unique use case and project requirements.
-- **Evaluating ChatGPT on Internet Data**: it is crucial to note that evaluating ChatGPT on internet data or test sets found online
-  {cite}`evaluating-chatgpt`, which may overlap with its training data, can lead to invalid results.
+- **Evaluating ChatGPT on Internet Data**: it is crucial to note that [evaluating ChatGPT](https://github.com/CLARIN-PL/chatgpt-evaluation-01-2023) on internet data or test sets found online {cite}`evaluating-chatgpt`, which may overlap with its training data, can lead to invalid results.
 This practice violates fundamental machine learning principles and renders the evaluations unreliable.
   Instead, it is advisable to use test data that is not readily available on the internet or to employ human domain experts for meaningful and trustworthy assessments of ChatGPT's text quality and appropriateness.